-At Maya Traditions, we also see the value in empowering women, communities, and families.
+At Maya Traditions, we see the value in empowering women, communities, and families.
 In ensuring they are paid a fair wage for their time and work, providing programs to give artisan partners’ children continued education and giving the communities resources through health education, medicinal gardens, and workshops.
-Each of Maya Traditions programs strives to meet values of responsible, sustainable, ethical and ecotourism.
+Each of Maya Traditions’ programs strives to meet values of responsible, sustainable, ethical travel.

 With all the pollution, artisan craft plagiarism, corrupt corporations, and inequality in pay, how can we make the difference?
 The good news is that we can take part in positive change because the continued success of the tourism industry depends on the health of the destination.

-You have the power to make positive impacts on the travel industry, destinations, environment, indigenous cultures, and the local economy.
+You have the power to make a positive impact on the travel industry, destinations, environment, indigenous cultures, and the local economy.
 Take the below tips into consideration when planning your next adventure.

 - Pack light.
 It’s not always necessary to purchase the latest in travel gear.
 Don’t buy new items for a trip just for consumerism’s sake.